uc-cdis/hatchery/doc/explanation/authorization.md

 - "STRIDES Grant"
 - "None" to allow no pay model (aka blanket billing)

+When `resource_paths` is used, users need access to the following to launch a workspace:
+- Resource: configured resource paths
+- Service: `jupyterhub`
+- Method: `launch`

 #### Examples of VALID authorization blocks

 - Authorize based on access to resource paths only: